sendsmaily/sendsmaily-wordpress-plugin/readme.txt

 = 1.0.0 =
 * Coding standard fixes.
 * Update to work with latest version of WP(4.4.2).
+* Improved some of the structure.
+* More smaller improvements.

 = 0.9.1 =
 * Fixed bug with URLs not working on Windows servers